vmware/terraform-provider-nsxt-virtual-private-cloud/website/docs/index.html.markdown

 VpcGroup, PolicyNAT, PolicyNATRule, VpcIpAddressAllocation, VpcSubnetIpAllocation, VpcSubnetDhcpStaticBinding, VpcStaticRoutes, VpcSubnetBridgeProfile, Tag-operations.
 This typically allows VPC admin to create and manage VPC topologies.
-The resources and data sources have _policy_ in their name.
-All these resources and data sources are fully documented on the NSX-T Terraform Provider page:•https://www.terraform.io/docs/providers/nsxt/index.html For more details on the NSX-T Policy API usage, please look at NSX-T documentation.
+The resources and data sources have _vpc_ in their name.
+All these resources and data sources are fully documented on the NSX-T Terraform Provider page:•https://registry.terraform.io/providers/vmware/nsxt-vpc/latest/docs For more details on the NSX-T Policy API usage, please look at NSX-T documentation.

 ### Logical Networking and Security Example Usage